Sven Volkmer

 Clients and peers praise Sven as "the complete package," "quick in identifying the relevant issues of a case," with a "remarkable ability to break down complex issues in submissions" and "sound views on procedural and tactical aspects of a case."
 (Who's Who Legal 2024)

-As an active member of the international arbitration community, Sven regularly speaks at conferences and publishes articles.
+An active member of the international arbitration community, Sven speaks at conferences and publishes articles.
 He is a Fellow of the Chartered Institute of Arbitrators and a member of the International Commercial Disputes Committee of the New York City Bar Association.
+He is also committed to pro bono work, such as arbitration capacity-building initiatives for private practitioners and civil servants in The Gambia and Kenya.

 Bars and Courts